cloud-native-toolkit/terraform-tools-tekton/README.md

 Module to install TektonCD in an OpenShift or Kubernetes cluster.

+**Note:** At the moment, because of a lag in the version of the Tekton operator available in the OperatorHub catalog, this module (and the OperatorHub Tekton operator) only supports Kubernetes version < 1.25.
+This [issue](https://github.com/k8s-operatorhub/community-operators/issues/2837) tracks the fix.
+Once addressed, this module will automatically support Kubernetes versions >= 1.25 without update.

 ## Software dependencies

 The module depends on the following software components: